-Figure 27: Gas valve
+Figure 24: Gas pressure

 - Important: If gas valve regulator is turned in (clockwise), manifold pressure is increased.
-If screw is turned out (counter clockwise), manifold pressure will decrease. - 5.
-After the manifold pressure has been adjusted, re-calculate the furnace input to make sure you have not exceeded the specified input on the rating plate.
-See Calculating the furnace input (natural gas).

-- 6. Once the correct BTU (kW) input has been established, turn the gas valve to OFF and turn the electrical supply switch to OFF; then remove the flexible tubing from the gas valve pressure tap and tighten the pressure tap plug using the 3/32 in.
-(2.4 mm) hex head wrench. - 7.
-Turn the electrical and gas supplies back on, and with the burners in operation, check for gas leakage around the gas valve pressure port using an approved non-corrosive gas leak detection fluid, or other non-flammable leak detection methods.
+If screw is turned out (counterclockwise), manifold pressure will decrease. - 4.
+After the manifold pressure has been adjusted, re-calculate the furnace input to make sure you have not exceeded the specified input on the rating plate. - 5.
+Once the correct Btu (kW) input has been established, turn the gas valve to OFF and turn the electrical supply switch to OFF; then remove the flexible tubing from the gas valve pressure tap and tighten the pressure tap plug using the 3/32 in.
+(2.4 mm) hex head wrench. - 6.
+Turn the electrical and gas supplies back on, and with the burners in operation, check for gas leakage around the gas valve pressure port for leakage using an approved non-corrosive gas leak detection fluid, or other non-flammable leak detection methods.